storybookjs/marko/addons/docs/web-components/README.md

   };
   ```

-### custom-elements.json
+## Props tables

-In order to get documentation for web-components you will need to have a [custom-elements.json](https://github.com/webcomponents/custom-elements-json) file.
+In order to get [Props tables](..docs/../../docs/props-tables.md) documentation for web-components you will need to have a [custom-elements.json](https://github.com/webcomponents/custom-elements-json) file.

 You can hand write it or better generate it.
 Depending on the web components sugar you are choosing your milage may vary.